aujxn/set_game_simulator/README.md

 ## TODO
 <ul>
 <li>Add some more comments and a README for the data format</li>
-<li>Add command line argument for selecting number of games</li>
-<li>Have option for each run to accumulate data instead of wiping old data</li>
 <li>Analyze total number of sets at each point in the game</li>
 <li>Try removing random sets instead of the first set encountered</li>
 </ul>